 In \cite{kn:bhm1}, we showed that the asymptotic entropy coincides with the rate of escape in the Green metric:

-for all $\mu\in\p_s(S)$.
-Thus, using the result in Theorem \ref{theo:rescp}, we may reformulate (\ref{eq:entrop}) as follows:
+for all $\mu\in{\cal P}_s(S)$.
+Thus, using the result in Theorem~\ref{theo:rescp}, we may reformulate (\ref{eq:entrop}) as follows:

-In other words, as far as first order terms are concerned, the fluctuations of the Green metric do not contribute to the fluctuations of the entropy.
-This turns out to be a quite general statement for random walks on non-amenable groups, see part \ref{sec:entrop}.
+In other words, as far as first-order terms are concerned, the fluctuations of the Green metric do not contribute to the fluctuations of the entropy.
+This turns out to be a quite general statement for random walks on nonamenable groups; see Section~\ref{sec:entrop}.